ekedonald/Ansible-Refactoring-Assignments-and-Imports/README.md

 *Instance Summary for UAT_2 Server*

-### Step 6: Create a new branch and a role for User Acceptance Testing.
+### Step 6: Create a new branch and a role for User Acceptance Testing then update the inventory/uat file.

 * Create and switch into a branch `uat-145` that will be used for User Acceptance Testingin your `ansible-config-mgt` repository.